jgilchrist/gbemu/README.md

 This builds two versions of the emulator:

-* `gbemu` - the main emulator, using SFML for graphics and input
+* `gbemu` - the main emulator, using SDL for graphics and input
 * `gbemu-test` - a headless version of the emulator for debugging & running tests

 ## Playing